← Research / Chinook Salmon

 Study Design

-This study moved beyond aerobic scope to examine acute thermal tolerance — how much heat fish can withstand over a short period before losing equilibrium.
-Critical thermal maximum (CTmax) was measured across populations using standardized ramping protocols.
-Critically, the same fish used for aerobic scope measurements were also assessed for CTmax, allowing direct examination of the relationship between these two performance traits.
+This study moved beyond aerobic scope to examine acute thermal tolerance.
+Critical thermal maximum (CTmax) was measured across populations and acclimation temperatures using standardized ramping protocols.
+Critically, the same populations used for aerobic scope measurements were also assessed for CTmax, allowing direct examination of the relationship between these two performance traits.

 Results & Trade-offs